 $ cd "$GOPATH" $ echo "XXX" > api.key $ make lab4b

-Check the submission website to make sure you submitted a working lab!
+Check the submission website to make sure it sees your submission!

 You may submit multiple times.
 We will use the timestamp of your last submission for the purpose of calculating late days.
 Your grade is determined by the score your solution reliably achieves when we run the tester on our test machines.